IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

     instead.

-If you use a MIDI controller with FL Studio, it can be frustrating when it doesn’t work correctly out of the box.
+If you use a MIDI controller with FL Studio, it can be frustrating when it doesn't work correctly out of the box.
 Fortunately, FL Studio includes a feature called MIDI Controller Scripting, which lets us add support for any MIDI device that FL Studio is capable of communicating with.